AndyObtiva/glimmer-dsl-swt/README.md

 ### Observer

-Glimmer comes with `Observer` module, which is used internally for data-binding, but can also be used externally for custom use of the Observer Pattern.
+Glimmer comes with the `Observer` mixin module, which is used internally for data-binding, but can also be used externally for custom use of the Observer Pattern.
 It is hidden when observing widgets, and used explicitly when observing models.
+In bidirectional data-binding, `Observer` is automatically unregistered from models once a widget is disposed to avoid memory leaks and worrying about managing them yourself.

 #### Observing Widgets